sasindroid/StockHawk/README.md

 ###License###

-Ledbetter is distributed under the MIT license.
+StockHawk is distributed under the MIT license.